HubRise/website/content/apps/woocommerce/en/troubleshooting.md

 1. Navigate to **WooCommerce** > **Settings** > **Advanced** > **REST API**.
 1. Verify if there is an API key named `HubRise - API`.

-Refer to the screenshot for clarity:

 ![API key check in WooCommerce](./images/014-woocommerce-rest-api.png)

 If the `HubRise - API` key is not present, it means it has been removed, and you need to reconnect the bridge.
-For more information on reconnecting the bridge, see [Connect to HubRise](/apps/woocommerce/connect-hubrise).
+For more information on connecting the bridge, see [Connect to HubRise](/apps/woocommerce/connect-hubrise).

 ### HTTP Basic Authentication Fail